-How to become a camera assistant: Tamsin's story
+How to become a camera operator: Tamsin's story

 What is your job?

 I am a camera assistant and I help to make films and TV shows by running a camera and making sure it doesn’t run out of battery or memory on set.
 I use the clapper board to show the start and end of a scene.
 I also show the actors where to stand by putting marks on the floor, so that they are framed by the camera properly.
 I use a computer to find out about how new cameras work, to watch videos made by other people that I can learn from, and to save and store everything that we film.

 I took Film Studies at school and it was amazing.
 We would make films in class and I had to write a script and got marked 45/45.
 I was so proud.

 You never know what each day is going to be like - it changes like the wind.
 Different scenes.
 Different people.
 Different places.